Why Your WordPress Website is Slow (and how to fix it)

 Solution: Install APC cache and W3 Total Cache Plugin

-If you are running on a VPS, you can install software such as APC cache and varnish HTTP accelerator.
-APC caches your operation code (opcode) inside your RAM instead of recompiling php on every page load.
+If you are running on a VPS, you can install software such as APC cache and Varnish HTTP accelerator.
+APC caches your operation code (opcode) inside your RAM instead of recompiling PHP on every page load.
 Varnish is a HTTP accelerator.
-APC along varnish can speed up your website by many times.
+APC along with Varnish can speed up your website by many times.

 Solution #2: Use wp_cache functions

-If you are experiencing issues with plugins loading multiple expensive sql queries, use wp_cache to store returned queries in a cache.
-Wp_cache functions require $key and $data to be passed in, $group and $expire are both optional.
+If you are experiencing issues with plugins loading multiple expensive SQL queries, use wp_cache to store returned queries in a cache. wp_cache functions require $key and $data to be passed in, while $group and $expire are both optional.